okezieuc/website/README.md

 # Studymono
-## The Educational Platform for Nigerian Students
+## The Education Platform for Nigerian Students